pennstatebehrend/Triviagame/README.md

 # Triviagame
-oh boy we are making a tivia game
+oh boy we are making a trivia game